SEE THROUGH THE NOISE

-"BMA, The standard tool for digital literacy."
+The standard tool for digital literacy.

 Do you know your BMA Percentage?
-It's fun!
-It's free

 STEPS:

 The Bobulogic Meter Analysis (BMA) analyzes literary texts by assigning them a quantifiable numerical value on a "meter" that measures the text's position between factual reality and extreme imagination.
 This approach is part of a theoretical framework for literary data that helps separate fiction from nonfiction.
+The concept of Bobulogic is a theoretical framework for literary data.
+The theory arranges all text on a quantifiable meter, the Bobulogic Meter Analysis tool, (BMA).
+The text's functions are computed and an analysis is displayed.

-Here is the Bobulogic Meter Analysis (BMA)
+Bobulogic Meter Analysis (BMA)

 Bobulogic Meter Score: -50.62489%